What is the Right Time to Book a Gorilla Safari in Africa?

 1. Packing list for gorilla trekking

-Visitors going for gorilla trekking in Volcanoes National Park are required to pack appropriately starting with essentials first.
+Visitors going for gorilla trekking in Volcanoes National Park are required to pack appropriately, starting with essentials first.
 In your packing list, make sure you include water proof hiking boots that are light weight and offer support to your ankle, water proof day back, drinking water, energy giving snacks, camera but with no flashlight and if it has, please turn it off when taking photos, gardening gloves, long sleeved shirts, trousers, walking stick-this can be got at the park headquarters or lodge, first aid kit to mention but a few.

 1. Where to stay in Volcanoes National Park

-Volcanoes National Park comprises of many accommodation options ranging from luxury to budget.
+Volcanoes National Park comprises many accommodation options ranging from luxury to budget.
 They include Mount Gorilla View Lodge/Bisate Lodge/Virunga Lodge/Sabyinyo Silverback Lodge (Luxury), Da Vinci Gorilla Lodge (Midrange), and Kinigi Guesthouse (Budget).

 1. Getting to Volcanoes National Park